Kobanê (film): Synopsis

 On Eid, a member of Abu Layla's Aleppo group tells him that the Turks want him to betray the YPG alliance in exchange for ISIS releasing his brother.
 Other problems occur, as many of the new arrivals have little experience and one can not even speak Kurdish.
 Casualties rise due to an enemy sniper and constant VBIED attacks.
 An ISIS squad slips through the defenses, cutting off a group of new recruits.
-Asmin is surrounded fighting to save them and commits suicide to avoid capture before a rescue team lead by Zehra and Gelhat arrives.
+Asmin is surrounded fighting to save them and commits suicide to avoid capture before a rescue team led by Zehra and Gelhat arrives.

 Zehra assigns Derya to Moussa's group to track down and kill the enemy sniper.
 Masiro leads a mission outside the city to carry out guerilla attacks against the enemy's flank.
 Meanwhile, the Kurdish forces in Kobanê take several casualties in a major offensive that captures an ISIS stronghold.
 While visiting a memorial for a comrade killed in that offensive, Derya finds that the man she has been looking for also died in defense of the city.

 After receiving a green light from Masiro, Zehra and Gelhat prepare their forces to encircle the remaining ISIS troops.
 However, confusion arises when they lose contact with Abu Layla, who is meeting with Turkish soldiers at the border.
 Abu Leyla then arrives with much-needed weapons and ammo, and it is revealed that he and Gelhat planned to double-cross the Turks all along.
 With these, Abu Layla's group is able to hold against a flanking attack as the rest of the Kurdish fighters continue the encirclement.
 The enemy sniper shoots Renchber and Gelhat, but Moussa and Derya locate and kill him.
 Zehra takes charge of the attack, chasing down and killing the ISIS commander in an alleyway.
 As jets fly overhead, she watches Derya topple the ISIS flag while walking through the city center with her comrades.